 With all of the painful memories, anxiety, depression, and PTSD associated with pornography, I began to seriously consider whether or not I would be able to date someone who had the same problem as my ex-husband.

 To clarify, I never judged or blamed anyone for having an issue with pornography.
-I knew that it’s a super common issue and there should be no shaming happening on top of all the pain that it causes.
+I knew that it was a super common issue, and there should be no shaming happening on top of all the pain that it causes.
 But to be completely honest, I was wondering if I would be able to handle having those kinds of conversations and fighting alongside someone again without painful PTSD flashbacks or depressive episodes, potentially leading me back into my eating disorder.

 New beginnings

-A few weeks ago I met a wonderful guy.
-We hit it off right away and on one of our first dates I told him about my divorce.
+A few weeks ago, I met a wonderful guy.
+We hit it off right away, and I told him about my divorce on one of our first dates.
 He listened patiently and responded kindly.

 We sat on a bench under a blanket, and he told me he had something he really needed to tell me before we made any decisions about continuing to date.

 As he spoke, I could tell it wasn’t easy.
 He looked terrified as he forced out each word.
 He told me that he had the same problem as my ex-husband.
-Tears spilled onto his cheeks as he told me that he was doing everything he could to fight it because he didn’t want it to be a part of his life anymore.
-I looked this sweet man, just waiting for the blow that he thought was coming.
-And my decision that I had wrestled with for so long was made unconsciously in a second: it was not a deal breaker.
+Tears spilled onto his cheeks.
+He told me he was doing everything he could to fight it.
+He didn’t want it to be a part of his life anymore.
+I looked at this sweet man, waiting for the blow he thought was coming.
+And the decision I had wrestled with for so long was made unconsciously in a second: it was not a deal breaker.

 Pornography was not part of this wonderful man’s identity.
 It was something hurting him and holding him back.
-I could tell that he was worn out from fighting for so long, but he was still square-shouldered and upright, ready to keep going—even if I told him that I couldn’t be part of it.
+I could tell he was worn out from fighting for so long.
+However, he remained square-shouldered and upright.
+He was ready to keep going, even if I told him I couldn’t be part of it.

-I was not about to let something that he didn’t even want in his life be the reason that I didn’t give him a chance.
+I was not about to let something he didn’t even want in his life be why I didn’t give him a chance.
 And you know, it may not work out.
 We may not be soul mates.
 We still have a lot to figure out.
 But after a painful divorce because of pornography, I found that having an issue with porn still wasn’t a deal breaker for me.
 Here’s why.

 1. He is his own person.